WimBerkhof/otgw/README.md

 The current central heating setup is a Remeha 'Tzerra Hybrid 390 3C' system.
 Included are:
 - solar collectors;
 - Mitsubishi Ecodan heatpump;
-- Remeha Tzerra central heating;
+- Remeha Tzerra Plus central heating;
 - Honeywell Evohome thermostat (with internet gateway, not wifi).

 The OTGW is connected via usb to a 'Raspberry Pi Model B+'